dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 The process of configuring a system can become accidentally complex if it requires a long list of settings to be adjusted, many of which are not well-documented or understood by the user and most of them may not be necessary.
 This can make it difficult to set up, test and maintain the system, and can also increase the risk of errors and inconsistencies.

 #### Features:
 Complexity is not only a "technical" problem.
-Feature complexity refers to the complexity that arises from the features and functionality that a system provides.
-Feature complexity can be caused by factors such as poorly-defined requirements, changing user needs, and the need to integrate with other systems.
+Feature complexity is when you don´t know the value the feature has to a user.
+An untested (not gathering feedback from users) feature is always accidentally complex because you don't know yet if it's needed from the user's perspective.

 ## Essential complexity
-When accidental complexity is the stuff you don´t need, essential complexity is what you cannot avoid.
+When accidental complexity is the stuff you don't need, essential complexity is what you cannot avoid.

 It refers to the inherent complexity of a problem or task that cannot be eliminated through simplification or abstraction.
 It is the complexity that is inherent in the problem domain itself, rather than in the implementation of a solution.